aleksproger/swifty-libproc/README.md

 # Libproc

-A Swift wrapper around libproc.h
+A simple Swift wrapper around libproc.h which provides access to C functions from libproc.h